Skip to content

 Message Center⚓︎

-The Message Center takes care of push messages, either through Firebase Cloud Messaging (FCM) for Android apps, or through the Apple Push Notification service (APNs) for iOS apps.
-As a fallback, the nextAuth-enabled app also pulls messages from the Message Center when showing the main screen.
+The Message Center (MC) is responsible for sending push messages, either through Firebase Cloud Messaging (FCM) for Android apps or through the Apple Push Notification service (APNs) for iOS apps.
+As a fallback, the nextAuth-enabled app can also pull messages from the Message Center when the mobile app is in the foreground.

 Supporting Components⚓︎